mocdaniel/dashing-icinga2/README.md

 In case the installation takes quite long and you do not need any documentation, add the `--no-document` flags.

-# Configuration
+## Configuration

-## Icinga 2
+### Icinga 2 API

-Icinga 2 provides either basic auth or client certificates for authentication.
+The Icinga 2 API requires either basic auth or client certificates for authentication.

 Therefore add a new ApiUser object to your Icinga 2 configuration: